 In clinical settings, hygienists help prevent gum diseases and cavities by removing deposits from teeth and applying sealants and fluoride to prevent tooth decay.
 They remove tartar, stains, and plaque from teeth; take X-rays and other diagnostic tests; place and remove temporary fillings; take health histories; remove sutures; polish amalgam restorations; and examine head, neck, and oral regions for disease.

 Their tools include hand and rotary instruments to clean teeth, syringes with needles to administer local anesthetic (such as Novocain), teeth models to demonstrate home care procedures, and machines to take X-rays of the oral cavity that the dentist uses to detect signs of decay or oral disease.

-A hygienist also provides nutritional counseling and screens patients for oral cancer and high blood pressure.
+A hygienist also provides nutritional counseling and screens patients for oral cancer.
 More extensive dental procedures are done by dentists.
 Other responsibilities depend on the employer.

 Private dentists might require that the dental hygienist mix compounds for filling cavities, sterilize instruments, assist in surgical work, or even carry out clerical tasks such as making appointments and filling in insurance forms.
 The hygienist might well fill the duties of receptionist or office manager, functioning in many ways to assist the dentist in carrying out the day's schedule.

 Although some of these tasks might also be done by a dental assistant, only the dental hygienist is licensed by the state to clean teeth.
 Licensed hygienists submit charts of each patient's teeth, noting possible decay or disease.
 The dentist studies these in making further diagnoses.